cem-yilmaz/cem-yilmaz.github.io/_pages/about.md

 ---
 Hello!
 I'm Cem, a 4th Year undergraduate at The University of Edinburgh.
 I have a passion for solving large complex tasks involving real-world data, such as Data Science, Machine Learning, or Natural Language Processing.
 I also enjoy creating and managing websites for other people.

 This website exists more as a complete collection of my projects and thoughts.
 If you'd rather see a more *condensed* overview of my achievements, consider viewing my [CV](/cv/).

-# **This website is still under construction!**
-## Most pages are still placeholder, please have patience!